 3, What are the molecular mechanisms and functional consequences of microglia activation in brain diseases?

-The Microglia lab employs genetic animal models along with a combination of advanced tools such as two-photon imaging, electrophysiology, electroencephalography, molecular biology techniques and awake-behavioral studies in rodent models.
+The Neuroimmune Interaction Laboratory employs genetic animal models along with a combination of advanced tools such as two-photon imaging, electrophysiology, electroencephalography, molecular biology techniques and awake-behavioral studies in rodent models.

 1. Microglial dynamics and chemotaxis